-Los Angeles DUI Defense Lawyers
+Los Angeles DUI Lawyers

-When you’re facing a charge for driving under the influence (DUI), it can feel like your world is caving in.
+When facing a charge for driving under the influence (DUI), it can feel like your world is caving in.
 That’s understandable given the potential sanctions, but the good news is this–there are more DUI defense strategies available in California than most people realize.

 The state of California can also employ an Ignition Interlock requirement.
 This is essentially a breathalyzer that’s built into your car.
 The technology requires the driver to pass the breathalyzer test before being able to start their vehicle.
 Ignition Interlock can be used as an alternative to a license suspension.

-By the time we get to the fourth offense, we’re into a felony territory.
+By the time we get to the fourth offense, we’re into felony territory.
 Now, the convicted person is looking at a minimum of 16 months in prison and potentially 16 years.

-All of which is to say that if there’s any way out of a DUI charge, your attorney needs to help you find it.
-And there are a number of angles from which to undermine the prosecution’s case.
+All of this is to say that if there’s any way out of a DUI charge, your attorney needs to help you find it.
+And there are several angles from which to undermine the prosecution’s case.
 The legal authorities are obligated to respect everyone’s constitutional rights and follow a very reasonable procedure to ensure they do.
 That starts from the moment the police officer pulls you over.

 Maybe not.
 What was the basis for pulling you over in the first place?
 It would be one thing if you had just left a bar parking lot at 2 AM.
 A reasonable person would be suspicious of intoxication.
-The same goes for sobriety checkpoints–the U.S. Supreme Court has ruled that these types of random stops are legal.
-For that matter, even if you committed a traffic violation–even a minor one, like rolling through the stop sign at a four-way stop–then reasonable suspicion can be invoked.
+The same goes for sobriety checkpoints–the U.S. Supreme Court has ruled that these random stops are legal.
+For that matter, even if you committed a traffic violation–even a minor one, like rolling through the stop sign at a four-way stop–, then reasonable suspicion can be invoked.

 But our hypothetical scenario here presumes none of that.
 You’re driving at a normal time of the day.
 The road you’re on is not a designated checkpoint, and you’ve obeyed all traffic laws.
 If reasonable suspicion does not exist, no stop can be made–and any evidence gathered at that stop is inadmissible in court.
 Probable cause is associated with reasonable suspicion, but it is legally different and refers to a separate part of the process.
 Probable cause is what happens after the stop is made.
-Let’s go back to our scenario, only this time let’s presume that you did scoot through that four-way stop near your home a little too quickly.
+Let’s go back to our scenario; this time, let’s presume that you hurried through that four-way stop near your home a little too quickly.
 The officer is on solid ground in pulling you over.

 Let's assume that reasonable suspicion and probable cause were in effect, and you did indeed blow a .10 BAC.
 Now, your goose is cooked, legally speaking, right?
 Again, not so fast.

 Furthermore, breathalyzers could be better.
-Several medical and dietary factors that can influence the BAC level that is recorded.
-For example, a breathalyzer may not accurately record the BAC level of someone with diabetes, liver problems or acid reflux.
+Several medical and dietary factors can influence the BAC level that is recorded.
+For example, a breathalyzer may not accurately record the BAC level of someone with diabetes, liver problems, or acid reflux.
 Eating bread is something else that can influence the breathalyzer in a way that hurts the defendant.
 So, let's say that you were at the barbeque.
 You usually watch your reflux pretty carefully, but it's a nice day; you're with friends and want to relax.
 You drink a couple of bottles of Corona and eat two sandwiches–the kind that uses really big buns.

 Does this seem unusual?
 It isn't.
 And yet this could create the perfect storm for someone to blow a BAC level that shows them legally intoxicated when, in fact, they are not.
 Even a blood test has its own set of challenges for the authorities.
-There are very specific chain of custody requirements in a blood sample.
+There is a particular chain of custody requirement in a blood sample.
 When these are violated, the evidence can be thrown out.
 Again, this is no mere technicality.
-The requirements in place because violating them might cause the blood to ferment in such a way that the BAC reading will be inaccurate.
+The requirements are in place because violating them might cause the blood to ferment, so the BAC reading will be inaccurate.